Doriandarko/omni-engineer/README.md

 ## 🔍 Overview
 Omni Engineer is a console-based tool that integrates AI capabilities into your development process.
 It offers smart responses to coding queries, file management, web searching, and image processing functionalities.

-Omni Engineer is a spiritual successor to [Claude Engineer](https://github.com/Doriandarko/claude-engineer).built from my extensive usage of hand-made AI tools and trial and error and feedback recieved.
+Omni Engineer is a spiritual successor to [Claude Engineer](https://github.com/Doriandarko/claude-engineer).It was built from my extensive usage of hand-made AI tools, trial and error, and feedback received.
 Compared to Claude Engineer, this new script allows for more control via simplicity while leaving some of the other functionalities like a fully automated flow, or the ability to run code.
 At the same time, bring some cool new stuff like multi-file editing and save/resume of chats.
 I see this framework as more suitable for people who actually want to code with a better assistant on their side, versus something that is fully automatic.